nRFCloud/nrf-mesh-cli/README.md

     6. Add Subnet - Add a Subnet to a node to allow it to participate in a new subnet.
     7. Delete Subnet - Delete a Subnet from a node to prevent it from participating ina subnet any longer.
-    8. Bind Application Key - Bind an applicaiton key to a mesh model on a node.
+    8. Bind Application Key - Bind an application key to a mesh model on a node.
     9. Unbind Application Key - Unbind an application key from a mesh model on a node.
     10. Set Publish Parameters - Set the publish parameters for a mesh model on a node.
     11. Add Subscribe Address - Add a subscribe address to a mesh model on a node so that it can